-Provincial legislation applicable to the WMP includes:
+Provincial legislation applicable to the WMP which is directly linked to or guides the implementation of the WMP includes:

-- Declaration on the Rights of Indigenous Peoples Act;

-- Environmental Assessment Act;

-- Environmental Management Act:

-- Contaminated Sites Regulation;

-- Municipal Wastewater Regulation;

-- Waste Discharge Regulation;

-- Mines Act;

-- Health, Safety and Reclamation Code for Mines in British Columbia (Code; EMLI 2022)

-- Part 2, Section 2.3 (Hazardous Materials and Waste)
+- Declaration on the Rights of Indigenous Peoples Act. - The Act establishes the framework in BC for consulting with Indigenous People on resource management decisions - · Environmental Assessment Act. - Establishes the legal basis for the EAC and project approval conditions - Environmental Management Act; - The Act provides authority for issuance of permits to discharge waste to the environment (air, solid, or effluent waste) and is supported by specific Regulations relevant to this WMP: - Contaminated Sites Regulation; - Municipal Wastewater Regulation; - Waste Discharge Regulation; - · Mines Act. - Provides the Chief Inspector of Mines and Chief Permitting Officer the authority to manage the health, safety and environmental aspects of Mines, primarily through the Health, Safety and Reclamation Code for Mines in BC (2024), and including the requirement for a WMP and the siting of waste management facilities on a mine site. - Health, Safety and Reclamation Code for Mines in British Columbia (Code; EMLI 2024): - Part 2, Section 2.3 (Hazardous Materials and Waste)

-- Part 10, Section 10.5.6 (Spontaneous Combustible Material)

-- Public Health Act:

-- Industrial Camps Regulation; and
+- Part 10, Section 10.5.6 (Spontaneous Combustible Material) - Public Health Act: - Authority for maintaining best practices concerning Industrial Camps health practices including waste management. - Industrial Camps Regulation; and - Wildlife Act: - Guidance and requirements for avoiding or minimizing wildlife industrial interactions

-- Wildlife Act.